Frequently Asked Questions about eBooks

 Can I read ebooks on my own desktop or laptop?

-Yes, after you install Adobe Digital Editions software, create an Adobe account, and authorize your device.
+Yes, you can read ebooks with your web browser.
+If you want to read an ebook offline you will need to install Adobe Digital Editions software, create an Adobe account, and authorize your device.

 Can I read ebooks on my iPad, iPhone or Android device?

-Yes, after you install the Bluefire Reader app, create an Adobe account, and authorize your device.
+Yes, to download an ebook to your device you need to install the Bluefire Reader app, create an Adobe account, and authorize your device.

 Can I put ebooks and ebook chapters on reserve or link them to my Blackboard course?